 In clinical practice, dry needling is performed once the physical therapy examination and evaluation are completed and clear therapeutic goals and objectives are established.
-Dry needling may be incorporated into a treatment plan when myofascial trigger points are present and possibly responsible for impairments in body structure, pain, and functional limitations.
-Dry needling is also indicated for restrictions in range of motion due to contractured muscle fibers or taut bands or to other soft tissue restrictions, such as fascial adhesions or scar tissue.
+Dry needling may be incorporated into a multimodal treatment plan when myofascial trigger points are present and possibly responsible for impairments in body structure, pain, and functional limitations.
+Dry needling can also indicated for restrictions in range of motion due to contractured muscle fibers or taut bands or to other soft tissue restrictions, such as fascial adhesions or scar tissue.
 The solid filament needle allows the therapist to target tissues that are not manually palpable.

-Myofascial trigger points have been identified in numerous diagnoses, such as radiculopathies, joint dysfunction, disk pathology, tendonitis, craniomandibular dysfunction, migraines, tension-type headaches, carpal tunnel syndrome, computer-related disorders, whiplash-associated disorders, spinal dysfunction, pelvic pain and other urologic syndromes, post-herpetic neuralgia, complex regional pain syndrome, nocturnal cramps, and phantom pain.
+Myofascial trigger points have been identified in numerous diagnoses such as radiculopathies, joint dysfunction, osteoarthrosis, tendonitis, temporomandibular dysfunction, migraines, tension-type headaches, carpal tunnel syndrome, computer-related disorders, whiplash-associated disorders, spinal dysfunction, pelvic pain and other urologic syndromes, post-herpetic neuralgia, complex regional pain syndrome, nocturnal cramps, and phantom pain.

 Learning dry needling from quality instructors - safety is paramount

-Follow the three dry needling course levels to obtain a full dry needling certificate
+Follow two dry needling course levels to obtain a full and complete dry needling certificate